dnshio/dnshio.github.io/_posts/2016-09-22-phpspec-is-a-bloody-nightmare.md

 because you're all TDD now and they all tell you life is good when you TDD.
 So, you:

 {% highlight bash %}
-bin/phpspec run spec/Mofo/BullshitSpec.php
+bin/phpspec run spec/Some/BullshitSpec.php
 {% endhighlight %}

 Just as you were about to leave, you remember that it's only 9.30am and you kindda need to write the feature still.
 Argh!
 FINE!!!!
 PhpSpec got yo back though.
 It already noticed that you've done fuckall so it asks you...

 {% highlight bash %}
-Mofo/Bullshit
+Some/Bullshit
   10  - it is initializable
-      class Mofo\Bullshit does not exist.
+      class Some\Bullshit does not exist.

 1 specs
 1 example (1 broken)
 36ms

-  Do you want me to create Mofo\Bullshit for you?
+  Do you want me to create Some\Bullshit for you?
 [Y/n]
 {% endhighlight %}

 You take `Y`, and spec gives you your new file and you are ready to write some code.
 The thought creeps to your mind that